dexidp/dex/docs/enhancements/token-exchange-2023-02-03-#2812.md

 Examples of downstream issues:

-- [argoproj/argo-cd#11632 Argocd SSO login via Azure AD Auth using OIDC not work for cli sso login]
+- [argoproj/argo-cd#11632 ArgoCD SSO login via Azure AD Auth using OIDC not work for cli sso login]

 Other related Dex issues: